Reviews written by registered user

 new film begins badly and steadily declines as its long-winded prologue

 introduces the stereotypical elements of a Steven Spielberg/Norman

 After about an hour - which seems like two - a valiant crew lifts off in search of a planet to save humanity.
-Once they've journeyed through an intergalactic wormhole, the implausibility dimension expands to cosmic heights of absurdity.
-Scientific hocus-pocus is stirred into the sentimental sludge as gigantic tsunamis, deranged astronauts, spaceship chases, time travel tomfoolery and black hole baloney eventually lead to a schmaltzy Hallmark-level climax.
+Once they've journeyed through an intergalactic wormhole, the implausibility dimension expands to cosmic levels of absurdity.
+Scientific hocus-pocus is stirred into the sentimental sludge as gigantic tsunamis, deranged astronauts, spaceship chases, time travel tomfoolery and black hole baloney eventually lead to a schmaltzy Hallmark-style climax.
 The visual effects are above average, but far short of awesome.
 When all is said and done, the film's ludicrous self-importance and mawkishness leave one rooting for humanity's extinction.